PrabhjitDutta/youtube_downloader/README.md

 ## Usage

 You will need a python interpreter to use this scipt.
 Run the script and enter the name of the video you want to to download.
-The video will be downloaded to the folder in which you copied the file.
+The video will be downloaded to the directory in which you executed the script.

 More updates to this will be comin soon.